bersling/sveltepuzzle/README.md

 Svelte Puzzle is a puzzle game built with Svelte for SvelteHack 2023.
 It shows how Svelte can be used together with Capacitor to build mobile apps for iOS and Android.

-The game is officially available on the App Store for iOS and Google Play Store for Android, see below.
+The game is officially available on App Store for iOS and Google Play Store for Android, see below.

 ## Demo 🚀